jessebmiller/treacherous-winds/src/NPCs.md

     - Eels
     - Octopuses
     - Seals
-  - Colonies
+  - Colonies (work, move, and swarm together)
     - Ants
     - Termites
     - Bees

 - Monsters
-  - Dragons
-  - Beasts
-  - Fey
-  - Undead
-  - Shades
-  - Horrors
-  - Cosmic
-  - Elemental
-  - Giant

-- Institutions
-  - Religion/Faith/Church
-  - Kingdom/Nation
-  - City/Town
-  - Castle/Keep
-  - Inquision
-  - Army/Guard/Watch
-  - Tournament/Festival
-  - Academy
-  - Archive
-  - Craft/Merchant Guild

-- Agents
-  - Zealot
-  - Administrator
-  - Recruiter
-  - Enforcer
-  - Infiltrator
-  - Worker

-- Leaders
-  - Royalty
-  - Monarch
-  - Puppet Master
-  - Tyrant
-  - Demagogue
-  - Respected
-  - Assigned
+  - Dragons (To consume and hoard)
+  - Beasts (To dominate)
+  - Fey (To play and teach strange lessons)
+  - Undead (to grasp for and consume life)
+  - Shades (to hide, ovserve, and absorb)
+  - Horrors (To destroy?)
+  - Cosmic (to attain unknowable things)

+- Institutions (To maintain the status quo and...)
+  - Religion/Faith/Church (convince and console)
+  - Kingdom/Nation (prosper)
+  - City/Town (provide)
+  - Castle/Keep (defend)
+  - Inquision (extract confession)
+  - Army/Guard (fight and deter fighting)
+  - Watch (observe to raise the alarm)
+  - Tournament/Festival (celebrate and compete)
+  - Academy/Archive (study, collect, and impress)
+  - Craft/Merchant Guild (work, create, and trade)

+- Movements (To challenge or change the status quo through)
+  - Mobs (group urgent and impulsive action)
+  - Rebellions/Revolts (planed and coordinated action)
+  - Heresies/Reforms/devotions (moral and spiratual proselytism)
+  - Petitions (the coordinated collection of ascent)
+  - Firebrand (drastic solitary action)

+- Agents (To support or promote an institution or movement by...)
+  - Zealot (any means nessesary)
+  - Administrator (delegation and maintaining records)
+  - Recruiter (bringing in new members)
+  - Enforcer (punishing descent and the guilty)
+  - Infiltrator (earning trust to be used against it)
+  - Worker (finishing tasks and jobs)

+- Leaders (To gain and maintain power...)
+  - Royalty (through displays of wealth, clarity of linneage, and the status quo)
+  - Monarch (through displays of nobility, high decree,
+  - Puppet Master (by controlling others)
+  - Tyrant (through cruelty and oppression)
+  - Demagogue (by exploiting desires and prejudices)
+  - Respected (for a group who needs, demands, or expectes it)
+  - Assigned (for another leader)